 The course is open to officers of the rank of Brigadier General, Colonel and Lieutenant Colonel, and to civilian officials and diplomats of equivalent rank from relevant ministries such as the Ministry of Defence, Ministry of Foreign Affairs, and other ministries or administrations concerned with strategic security issues.

 Nineteen students from 12 nations graduated, on 15 May 2009, from the first full ten-week NATO Regional Cooperation Course (NRCC 1). ).
 On 9 November 2018, 36 participants from 15 countries graduated from NRCC 20, our latest course.
 To date, the NRCC has been attended by 596 participants from over 35 nations.

 During the NRCC, Course members attend lectures alongside the NATO Defense College Senior Course and take part in separate studies of security issues affecting both NATO and the broader Middle East, including the Maghreb, the Mashreq, the Gulf region and its close Asian periphery.
 The challenges examined include the root-causes of the instability in the MENA region, Migration, Radicalization, Counter-Terrorism, politicization of religion, to name some.
 During the course, Course Members also participate in a very demanding exercise where they learn how to work collectively in order to solve conflicts and become familiar with the NATO comprehensive approach.

-Building on the success of the previous eighteenth courses, NRCC 20 with its 36 Course Members from 15 Countries is scheduled from 3rd September to 9th November 2018.
+Building on the success of the previous twentieth courses, NRCC 21 with its 38 Course Members from 19 Countries is scheduled from 15th February to 18th April 2019.

 Click here to access the NRCC portal.